Jose-guer/TDLAS-WMS-Simulation-Code/README.md

 # TDLAS-WMS-Simulation-Code
-MATALB and Python code for the simulation of molecular absorption spectra using the HITRAN and HITEMP databases.
+MATALB and Python code for the simulation of molecular absorption spectra using the HITRAN and HITEMP databases is made available here as supplementary material to our review paper cited below [1].
 Code for the simulation of WMS harmonics using the calibration-free WMS model, and laser characterization examples with data are also included.

-## Release date
-The code is still being prepared and documented as of Dec.
-23th - 2025, and will be made publically available soon!

 ## System requirements
 The MATALB implementation of the code requires the signal processing toolbox.

 ## Description of Code
 The code is organized into the following folders:
   - Examples. - This folder contains the main simulation scripts.
   - Functions. - This folder contains the custom functions used in the examples and are further divided into scripts used to simulated the molecular absorption spectra, and those used to simulate WMS            harmonics, including a digital lock-in amplifier.